Investor Network: Akers Biosciences, Inc. to Host Earnings Call

-NEW YORK, NY / ACCESSWIRE / March 29, 2018 / Akers Biosciences, Inc. (NASDAQ: AKR) will be discussing their earnings results in their Q4 Earnings Call to be held on March 29, 2018 at 9:00 AM Eastern Time.
+NEW YORK, NY / ACCESSWIRE / April 3, 2018 / Akers Biosciences, Inc. (NASDAQ: AKER) will be discussing their earnings results in their Q4 Earnings Call to be held on April 3, 2018, at 9:00 AM Eastern Time.

-To listen to the event live or access a replay of the call - visit https://www.investornetwork.com/company/23360

 To receive updates for this company you can register by emailing info@investornetwork.com or by clicking get investment info from the company's profile.